 Symbolized by conjoined shovels, Ujima is one of the seven principles of the Nguzo Saba that emphasizes collective work and responsibility.
 This is a unique mentoring concept that includes meaningful labor, sustainable mentoring relationships, and ongoing intellectual and cultural development.
 This innovative employer mentoring program supports first-year students who are direct from high school and are qualified for and accept their Federal Work-Study award.
-Only students in the Federal Work-Study Program are eliglble.
-Review your financial aid letter or contact RaiderConnect at (937) 775-4410 to find out if you qualify.
+Only students in the Federal Work-Study Program are eligible.
+Review your financial aid letter or contact Enrollment Services (RaiderConnect) at 937-775-4410 to find out if you qualify.

 The Ujima Mentoring Program is for first-year African American students who would like to improve their chances of academic success.
 You will work at an on-campus job with your supervisor serving as your mentor.
 This program starts with an early arrival session before the official Move-In Day on campus where you are matched with your mentor.
 During the academic year, you will meet twice a month and work on skills to cultivate leadership, build a community, and have fun through social and academic programs put on by Ujima staff.

 The goals of this program are twofold.
 First, we want to empower potential mentors across campus to share in the university’s goal to actively support the success and graduation of every student.
 Next, we want to increase the likelihood of success for enrolled students by helping them acquire a campus job complete with a supervisor who will serve a mentor.
 Mentors are diverse, work makes sense, and you will feel connected to a community that values your success as a student and person.

 "If you want to go quickly, go alone.
 If you want to go far, go together." —African proverb

 The Ujima Mentoring Program was created to strengthen the academic, social, and cultural experiences of first-year African American students and to help them transition to campus life.